gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

-If something is wrong with the request that was sent (missing or invalid input), the endpoint should respond with a 400 error similar to the one below.
+If something is wrong with the request that was sent (missing or invalid input), the endpoint should respond with an error similar to the one below.
 (Note: The client is not validating any of the form inputs, so it's all on the server to validate the information provided).

 ```jsx
 {